-Tesla models compared: Model S, Model 3, Model X and Model Y
+Tesla models compared: Model S, Model 3, Model X, Model Y, Cybertruck and more

-Tesla has been heralded by the tech and motoring presses for its innovation, stirring up a fairly traditional market and introducing electric cars with a distinct buzz about them.
-But it's also been criticized for being slow to launch its EVs.
+Tesla has been heralded by the tech and motoring press for its innovation, stirring up a fairly traditional market and introducing electric cars with a distinct buzz about them.

-That hasn't been helped by the CEO Elon Musk's media handling.
-As a result, Tesla has taken more than its fair share of headlines over the past few years.
-But what's does Tesla really offer, what's coming in the future, and how can you you join in the fun?
-Here's everything you need to know about Tesla Motors, from the Roadster through to the new Model Y.
+Tesla has taken more than its fair share of headlines over the past few years.
+But what does Tesla really offer and what's coming in the future?
+Here's everything you need to know about Tesla Motors, from the Roadster through to the Model Y.

 What is Tesla?

 Tesla is an electric vehicle (EV) maker located in Palo Alto, California.
-Its goal is to produce electric cars that are can be either premium or affordable for everyday consumers.
+Its goal is to produce electric cars that are either premium or affordable for everyday consumers.
 The company is run by CEO and founder Elon Musk.

+Outside of EVs, Tesla is also exploring a wider ecosystem, offering a number of other solutions that leverage its experience in battery power, such as solar panels and power storage.

 Which Tesla car is right for you?